kohnmart/website/content/projects/project-clouds.md

 #### Concept

 We imagined that the entire scene would take place on a farm field.
 As the sun goes down, plants and grasses gently blow in the wind.
-The mood is peaceful, Birds chirp in the distance.
+The mood is peaceful, birds chirp in the distance.
 In the process, the clouds in the sky transform and the wind gets stronger.
 The wind strength is evident through the vegetation.
 The clouds suddenly produce extrusions that are threateningly approaching the ground.
+<br /> <br />

+<image-loader height="overview_image_460" image="vfx/clouds/skizze"></image-loader>
 <br /> <br />

 ## Animation